Mega Man Battle Network 5: Plot

-Starting with a clue from an encrypted message on Yuichiro's lab computer, Lan and MegaMan.EXE discover digital snapshots of the real world in the past called VisionBursts which are hidden in the net.
-By piecing together clues left by Dr. Hikari in these areas, they discover he hid the Hikari Report in one of the VisionBursts, but Regal finds it first and claims it.
-The Hikari Report is explained to be a research project undertaken by Hikari and Dr. Wily to create SoulNet, an internet network connecting the minds and souls of humans and NetNavis across the world.
-The two believed SoulNet could bring peace and unity, but were unable to finish their research.
-Regal intends to unleash Nebula Grey, a program of pure hatred and darkness, upon the completed SoulNet, corrupting all humans and NetNavis in the world.
-Lan also discovers that Regal is Dr. Wily's son, and the two scientists intended for their children to complete their project.
+The Hikari Report is explained as a research project by Dr. Hikari and Dr. Wily to create SoulNet, a network connecting the minds and souls of humans and NetNavis across the world.
+The two believed that SoulNet could bring peace and unity to the world, but were unable to finish their research.
+Upon obtaining the report and completing SoulNet, Regal intends to unleash Nebula Grey, a program of pure hatred and darkness, upon it, corrupting all humans and NetNavis in the world and the Net.
+Lan and MegaMan also discover that Regal is Dr. Wily's son.

-Lan's team storms Nebula's base and battles through it until Lan confronts Regal in the SoulNet server room.
-MegaMan.EXE seals Nebula Grey and the room begins to self-destruct.
-While the heroes evacuate, Yuichiro stays behind to speak to Regal about the research of their fathers.
-He collapses as Regal rejects the idea that he could reform, and a voice calls out to him and orders SoulServer to overload.
-In Team ProtoMan the speaker is unseen, while in Team Colonel Dr. Wily enters the room and gives the command.
-Lan narrates that an unknown figure saved his father from the destruction of Nebula's base, and Yuichiro calls the group to SciLab to meet Dr. Regal, who has had many of his memories erased by SoulServer and is now a peaceful scientist.
-Lan's friends and NetNavis visit the VisionBurst of the ACDC Town of the past as Yuichiro speaks to Lan and MegaMan.EXE about the hope for another world passed down through the generations that they will one day carry with them.
+The liberation team storms Nebula's base and confronts Regal in the SoulNet server room.
+After defeating Nebula Grey, MegaMan seals it and the room begins to self-destruct.
+While the heroes evacuate, Yuichiro stays behind to speak to Regal about their fathers' research while a mysterious voice causes the SoulServer to overload.
+In Team ProtoMan the speaker is unseen, while in Team Colonel it is revealed to be Dr. Wily, who also commands Baryl to rescue Regal and Yuichiro.
+Because of the SoulServer overload, Regal has many of his memories erased by Dr. Wily and is now a peaceful scientist.
+With their NetNavis back, Lan and MegaMan joins their friends on the Net.